 As with any special event, we encourage purchase of fare in advance to avoid wait times.
 A 1-Day pass is $4 and can be purchased at station fare vending machines or at retail locations across the Valley.

 Transit riders should note the following the service restrictions for rail and bus:

 Due to the start of the race at Van Buren/1st St, there may be slight delays to allow safe passage for runners at Van Buren/Central Ave and Van Buren/1st Ave.

 Due to a race crossing in Phoenix, Valley Metro Rail service will be suspended between 7th Ave/Camelback and Central Ave/Camelback from approximately 7:30-10 a.m.

 Service will continue through race crossings in Tempe, but there may be slight delays to allow safe passage for runners.
 Passengers should allow extra time to reach their destinations.
 Transit passengers are required to pay a fare, including all marathon participants.
-A 1-Day pass is $4.00 and can be purchased in advance at a rail station fare vending machine or retail locations listed at valleymetro.org.
+A 1-Day pass is $4.00 and can be purchased in advance at a rail station fare vending machine or at one of our retail locations.